 - Homeland Security Acquisition Regulation Class Deviation 15-01: Safeguarding of Sensitive Information, March 2015.
 See Information Technology Security and Privacy Training.

 - Federal Acquisition Regulation standard contract clause 52.224-3

-Privacy training should: (1) inform staff about your privacy risk management framework and policies; (2) inform staff of the role and function of your Privacy Office; and (3) convey the proper methods to safeguard PII to prevent its compromise.
+Privacy training should: (1) inform staff about your privacy risk management framework and policies; (2) describe the role and function of your Privacy Office; and (3) convey the proper methods to safeguard PII to prevent its compromise.

-- The DHS Handbook for Safeguarding Sensitive PII contains best practices and DHS policy requirements to prevent a privacy incident involving PII during all stages of the information lifecycle: when collecting, storing, accessing, sharing or destroying PII.
+- The DHS Handbook for Safeguarding Sensitive PII contains DHS policy requirements to prevent a privacy incident involving PII during all stages of the information lifecycle: when collecting, storing, accessing, sharing, or destroying PII.

 New employee training: It is important to train all staff when they onboard before they access PII, especially those who will handle PII regularly.
 A privacy overview can be included in a new hire orientation program.
 Learning objectives should include understanding their responsibilities as a data steward to identify and safeguard PII, and when and how to report a privacy incident.

-- Both feds and contractors need to complete the DHS mandatory annual online privacy awareness training: Privacy at DHS: Protecting Personal Information within the Learning Management System.
+- Both employees and contractors need to complete the DHS mandatory annual online privacy awareness training: Privacy at DHS: Protecting Personal Information within the Learning Management System.